nicolashery/nicolashery.com/posts/2014-09-07-integrating-d3js-visualizations-in-a-react-app.md

 And behold!
 We have a pretty chart with circles:

-{% image "d3js-react-integration-01.png" "D3.js and React" "A basic D3.js chart wrapped in a React component" %}
+{% cloudinaryImage "d3js-react-integration-01.png" "D3.js and React" "A basic D3.js chart wrapped in a React component" %}

 ## Adding pagination and statistics widgets